realgptv01/Completely-AI-Generated-OS/README.md

 Absolutely not.
 This OS is not useful for work, content creation and other purposes.
 This OS is purely to test the capabilities of artificial intelligence's code writing.

+# Does it need human assistance?
+Yes, as a large language model does not possess the capability of compiling code into a bootable disk file.

 # Features
 - VGA text mode output
 - Interrupt-driven keyboard input